 The Robert E. and Jenny D. Kirkland Foundation is Discovery Park’s principal benefactor.
 The Kirklands are long-time supporters of education in the area.
 Their foundation has donated approximately $80 million to the creation of Discovery Park and has created a program of $2-3 million continuing support after opening for operational support and expansion.

-The centerpiece of Discovery Park is Discovery Center, a 100,000-square-foot building showcasing ten exhibit galleries: Children’s Exploration, Energy, Enlightenment, Military, Native Americans, Natural History, Regional History, Science/Space/Technology, and Transportation.
-In addition, a Special Exhibit Gallery features traveling exhibits.
+The centerpiece of Discovery Park is Discovery Center, a 100,000-square-foot building showcasing ten exhibit galleries: Children’s Exploration, Energy, Enlightenment, Military, Native Americans, Natural History, Regional History, Science/Space/Technology and Transportation.
+In addition, our Special Exhibit Gallery features traveling exhibits.

 Discovery Center’s multi-story atriums are filled with exhibits that invite visitors to open their minds to a greater understanding and appreciation of our world…past, present and future.
 Highlights include:

 - A theater simulation of the 1811-12 earthquakes that shaped the land in this region as well as a planetary tour in the starship theater.